 Glen E. Friedman's webpage

 Jose AKA "The Crazy Cuban" was an early DogTown skater and Hung out with the crew for much of the mid 70’s.
 Had infamous parties at his mom's house.
 He made hos own skateboards and covered them with fiberglass that was way ahead of its time.
 Jose was a great freestlyer and bank rider, a real tall guy who was also a good surfer.
 Was seen in 2002 doing 360’s and “tearing up the banks” at Paul Revere.
 Currently Lives in West Los Angeles.

-Located in Mar Vista, the pool simply known as "Gonzos," was named after the homeowner, a latin movie actor named Jose Gonzales Gonzales, most notably seen in The Cisco Kid.
+Located in Mar Vista, the pool simply known as "Gonzos," was named after the homeowner, a latin movie actor named Pedro Gonzalez Gonzalez, most notably seen in The Cisco Kid.
 Was sessioned by most of the DogTown locals in the mid - late 1970's.
 Drained occasionaly in the 80's for private sessions.
 Wes Humpston, Ray Flores, Jim Muir, and Tony Alva were there most of the time.
 Drained again in 1995 for a music video by "Excel."
 The video contained Ray Flores' archival footage of Alva skating the pool in the mid 70's as well as new footage of Alva skating it.
-Mr. Gonzales may or may not have passed away around 2000.
-We're looking into it....
+Mr. Gonzalez passed away in 2006 and the pool has been filled in with dirt....

 Dexter Green webpage

 Was in the Ska/Mod band “the untouchables” after his skating hey day, brother of Marty Grimes.
 Also seen in the movie DogTown and Z-Boys carving over the light at the canyon pool.